forgeservicelab/ansible.forge-birt/README.md

 Inventories and group_vars
 --------------------------

+You should check and have your desired variables defined in the targets you are planning to use.

 	./development - defines a development target
 	./testing - defines FORGE testing target
 	./production - defines FORGE production target